hale/dungeon/ASSESSMENT2_REPORT.md

 ## Training process

-Initially, the algorithm would take random actions 20% of the time, and the rest of the time take the best action as determined by the Q Table.
+Initially, the algorithm would take random actions 20% of the time, and the rest of the time take the best action as determined by the Q-Table.
 However, this cornered the learning into particular (bad) behaviours - such as not moving at all, or never waiting.
-In addition, the learning would take to long when only acting randomly 20% of the time.
-A class variable in `QLearningHelper.java` toggles either saving learning data into the Q-Table and acting randomly, or only reading the Q-Table and taking the best learnt action.
+In addition, the learning would take too long when only acting randomly 20% of the time.
+To combat this, a class variable in `QLearningHelper.java` toggles either saving learning data into the Q-Table and acting randomly, or only reading the Q-Table and taking the best learnt action.

-The Q-Table is trained on mapQ1.xml against Collinson behaiour, and itself on pathfind3.xml  The included learning data is the result of approximately 100 tournaments. ~90 state-action pairs have been encountered during learning.
+The Q-Table is trained on `mapQ1.xml` against Collinson behaiour, and  against itself on pathfind3.xml  The included learning data is the result of approximately 100 tournaments. ~90 state-action pairs have been encountered during learning.

-The QTable HashMap is serialised and saved in a flat file, and updated at the end of each game.
+The Q-Table HashMap is serialised and saved in a flat file, and updated at the end of each game.

-Generating significantly more training data was not possible due to the limitations of the game engine.
+Generating significantly more training data was not possible due to limitations of running tournaments.
 Sometimes the creatures would get stuck, requiring manual intervention to continue the training process.
 Further and better training would be possible if the dungeon layout and item placement could be programatically randomised.

 ## Analysis of behaviour

-Q-learning was employed in this implementation to overcome limitations of the previous behaviour.
+Q-Learning was employed in this implementation to overcome limitations of the previous behaviour.
 The faction could optimally pathfind to treasure and enemies, but did not react to changes in health or energy.
 The result was blind pursuit of the enemy factions, often resulting in lost games.